-3.2.1 Allegations/concerns raised in relation to teachers, including supply teachers, other staff, volunteers and contractors
+3.3.1 Allegations/concerns raised in relation to staff, volunteers and contractors

 The Young Lives Foundation will respond to allegations in line with the local Kent allegations arrangements and Part Four of KCSIE.

 Any concerns or allegations about staff, including those which do not meet the allegation/harm threshold will be recorded and dealt with appropriately in line with national and local guidance.
 Ensuring concerns are dealt with effectively will protect those working in or on behalf of the organisation from potential false allegations or misunderstandings.